 What are priority debts?

-Whilst all debt is undoubtedly important, some debts should be classed as a priority and dealt with accordingly.
+Whilst all are undoubtedly important, some debts should be classed as a priority and dealt with accordingly.
 This is because the consequences of failing to pay priority debts can be extremely severe and could even lead to you losing your home, for instance.

 Which debts are a priority will vary from person to person, but commonly include the costs of keeping a roof over your head (via mortgage or rent payments), utility bills, keeping up-to-date with tax payments (including council tax, income tax, national insurance and VAT payments), and ensuring that any court fines are paid in a timely manner.
 People that are required to make child maintenance payments or who have acquired something essential (such as a vehicle that they need in order to work) on hire purchase may also class these liabilities as priority debts.